 All eyes were on Kirkland and Cramphorn but Carlo Cassa and Devid Conti of Italy were quietly confident too.
 Then of course the Belgian contingent of Micha Robijn, Filip Vervecken and Peter Bertels were hot bets because of their recent standard of skiing and their particular expertise on canal water.

 Kirkland's No Mercy Hallett had begun the weekend by playing up and the mechanical misfortune which dogged this outfit in 1997 was once again trying to rear its head.
 But everything was running nicely for the start of the race.

-The races kicked off with an Open category where Dan Cramphorn took the field by storm and dominated the race until he went in (no he didn't fall -ok Dan-).
+The races kicked off with an Open category where Dan Cramphorn took the field by storm and dominated the race until he went in (no he did not fall -ok Dan-).
 It was Chris Cole who was there to pick up the pieces and record his 2nd successful win in the Open race here at Belgium.

 But the big surprise of the day was in the Junior race when Belgian Christoff Van Gaeveren put on a display of skiing which reminded me of Wayne Mawer's debut performance here in 1996.
 This diminutive piece of dynamite delivered a gutsy performance on his home water and the youngster is set to go far.
 But a fall put him into second behind team mate Magdeleyn while Britain's Kim Lumley took third after only recently recovering from a follow up fall since the Worlds last year.

 The moment of the main race arrived.
 At 4pm the teams lined up in grids.
 At the five minute flag, tension on the canal and on the banks built up.
 The first flag dropped giving 19 drivers thirty seconds to pull out the short 190ft ski lines, and then they were off.